adhorrig/spodl/README.md

 node src/index.js adam4543 7KLGqYIgcNeoWepuZ2sjXC
 ```

-This will create a new directory using the playlist id and download all songs from the playlist into that directory.
+This will create a new directory using the playlist name and download all songs from the playlist into that directory.

 If you would like to also download the music video, rather than just audio you can include ```video``` at the end of the command.